ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/05-selection-sort.md

 ## Selection sort

 ::: TODO
+- Prio 1: write about invariants
+- Prio 1: change the pseudocode
-This version selects the largest element and puts it in the end, which is different from Wikipedia, Programiz, etc.
+    - The current version selects the largest element and puts it in the end, which is different from Wikipedia, Programiz, etc.
-They selects the smallest element and puts it at the front.
+      They select the smallest element and puts it at the front.
+    - We have to change the animations too!
+- Prio 2: rewrite a little, because now it looks like insertion sort has already been introduced
+- Prio 2: improve the analysis (not just a visualisation)
 :::

 Consider again the problem of sorting a pile of phone bills for the past